sangmin-iam/sangmin-iam/README.md

 ## 👋 About Me

 - Hey there!
-I'm **Sangmin Na**, a software engineer based in Bothell, WA 👨🏻‍💻
+I'm **Sangmin Na**, a software engineer based in Greater Seattle Area 👨🏻‍💻
 - I love building **web and mobile applications** that make people’s lives a little easier.
 - I’m always learning — improving my code, design sense, and problem-solving skills.
 - Outside of coding, I’m into **CrossFit**, **running** and **Olympic weightlifting**, which keep me grounded and goal-driven.